hsuyumin/hsuyumin.github.io/_pages/about.md

 My primary research interest lies in redistributive politics under dictatorship.
 My research advances the literature by exploring its intersection with autocratic courts and the study of propaganda.
 Specifically, I study (1) how autocratic courts help manage elite-mass conflicts amid distributive tensions and (2) why autocrats proactively communicate their redistributive efforts and examine how such propaganda shapes political attitudes.
 My work has been published by _Comparative Politics_ and _Comparative Political Studies_ and invited to revise and resubmit by the _Journal of Politics_.

-Before coming to Atlanta, I received my M.A. and B.A. degree in political science from [National Taiwan University](https://www.ntu.edu.tw/english/).
+Before coming to Emory, I received my M.A. and B.A. degree in political science from [National Taiwan University](https://www.ntu.edu.tw/english/).
 I was an exchange student at [Tsinghua University](https://www.tsinghua.edu.cn/en/) in China, where I found my intellectual home in authortarianism, labor, welfare, and comparative political economy.

 You can contact me via email: `hsu <dot> yumin <dot> wang [at] emory <dot> edu`